-Hello, I’m Glenn Fiedler and welcome to Virtual Go, my project to simulate a Go board and stones.
+Hi, I’m Glenn Fiedler.
+Welcome to Virtual Go, my project to create a physically accurate computer simulation of a Go board and stones.

 Unfortunately we can’t just tell the graphics card, “Hey!
-Please draw the intersection of two spheres with radius r and d apart with a bevel torus r1 and r2!”.
-These days 3D graphics hardware works by drawing triangles, so we have to take our mathematical definition of the go stone and turn it into a set of triangles that the graphics card can render.
+Please draw the intersection of two spheres with radius r and d apart with a bevel torus r1 and r2!“, because modern 3D graphics cards work by drawing triangles.
+We have to take our mathematical definition of the go stone and turn it into a set of triangles that the graphics card can render.

 This is called tessellation and there are several different ways to do it.